Shotgunosine/cogmood_backend/README.md

 # Cogmood Backend

-Backend for the NIMH MLC\'s CogMood experiments, adapted from the Niv lab tools for securely serving and storing data from online computational psychiatry experiments.
+Backend for the NIMH MLC's CogMood experiments, adapted from the Niv lab tools for securely serving and storing data from online computational psychiatry experiments.